gustavomontoli/gustavomontoli/README.md

 👨‍🎓 I'm Gustavo.
 I´m an Electronics Engineering student at the University of Brasília (UnB).

-👔Professional goal: to develop a career in Data Engineering and specialize in Machine Learning.
+👔Professional goal: to develop a career in Data Science and Analytics.
 Interned at the telecommunications multinational Huawei for a period of 2 years focused on engineering; I also had the opportunity to do an internship at the Brazilian Institute for the Environment and Natural Resources (IBAMA), in the area of ​​control and automation.
 I participated in a scientific initiation project in software engineering at the university and volunteered at scientific events.
 I joined a micro-air vehicle development competition team as a leader in Electronics, which allowed me to compete internationally, in Spain, in 2019.
 In addition, I am part of a research study group on motion analysis using systems based on neural networks.

 💻 Technical expertise: Python; SQL; Excel & PowerBI; C language; JavaScript; React.Js; Next.Js; HTML; CSS; MATLAB; Languages: Advanced English and Basic Spanish.